open-metabridge-foundation/protocol/rfc/openmeta-bridge-protocol.md

 (2) Knowledge of the public key *pk_re* of the receiver

 If those requirements are met, the owner can initiate a transfer without any further input of the receiver.
 This means that the receiver is not required to accept, but is also not able to deny, the object to be transferred.
 The owner issues a signed transfer request (specification needed) to the ledger which verifies whether the signature is valid under *pk_ow* and in case of success the new owner of the object is *pk_re*.

 # Verifying ownership
-(from a protocol perspective, describe the steps necessary in order to be sure that this item belongs to x i.e. the person in front of you)

 With the help of this protocol, the user is able to verify the validity of the product in hand.
 The specification thereby provides distinct verification cycles depending on whether there is an active internet connection available and/or the tag is able to store certificates.
 Inherently, the online verification process is the preferred variant due to the availability of the most recent data, providing the highest level of security.
 In contrast, the offline verification protocol relies on cached data and acts a backup solution for remote places.